Today’s model portfolio spans 5 quantitatively-scored trades across our watchlist.

 Key Risks

-- Volatility expansion: A spike in implied volatility before expiration can increase the mark-to-market loss even if the stock hasn't moved significantly.
+- Volatility expansion: A spike in implied volatility can increase the mark-to-market loss on the position before expiration, even if the stock remains above the strikes.

 Ready to explore this trade and hundreds more?
 Request beta access on QuantMint — institutional-grade quantitative analysis built for individual investors.